nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-The plugin adds appropriate decorators on the fly based on the **Abstract Syntax Tree**.
-Hence, you no longer have to struggle with `@Field` decorators scattered throughout the entire project.
+The plugin adds appropriate decorators on-the-fly based on the **Abstract Syntax Tree**.
+Thus, you won't have to struggle with `@Field` decorators scattered throughout the code.

-> warning **Hint** The plugin will automatically generate any missing swagger properties, but if you need to override them, you simply set them explicitly via `@Field()`.
+> warning **Hint** The plugin will automatically generate any missing swagger properties, but if you need to override them, simply set them explicitly via `@Field()`.

-In order to enable the plugin, simply open `nest-cli.json` (if you use [Nest CLI](/cli/overview)) and add the following `plugins` configuration:
+To enable the plugin, open `nest-cli.json` (if you use [Nest CLI](/cli/overview)) and add the following `plugins` configuration:

 ```javascript
 {